• PROGRAM

 • Environmental biotechnology for a more sustainable agri-food sector

-Development and validation of innovative (bio)techniques for the prevention and mitigation of environmental pollution, and the valorization of organic waste and by-products:
+Development and validation of innovative (bio)techniques for the prevention and mitigation of environmental pollution and the recovery of organic waste and by-products:

 • Biogas production from organic waste by anaerobic (co)digestion.
 Determination of the biochemical methane potential (BMP) of complex organic substrates.